My Body is Your Communion. Eat from me | Mon corps, ta communion. Du partage à la prise.

 The studio process itself reflects this strange coexistence between seriousness and absurdity.
 After hours spent dissecting visual culture, researching references, collecting imagery, and constructing symbolic relationships between fragments, there are moments where the entire practice borders on delirium.

-At some point, inevitably, you find yourself rolling around naked on a polar bear rug with a glass of champagne in hand, reminiscing about past “relationShits,” wondering how human beings became emotionally dependent on glowing rectangles and self-branding rituals.
+At some point, inevitably, you find yourself rolling around naked on a polar bear rug with a glass of wine in hand, reminiscing about past “relationShits,” wondering how human beings became emotionally dependent on glowing rectangles and self-branding rituals.

 And honestly, that too feels very 21st century.